“I was the kid who read early and from then on proceeded to lose myself in books and make-believe.”

 And then my husband took a job with the government and we ended up on Naval Air Station Keflavik in Iceland for three and a half years.
 I met some other writers and formed a writing group with them.
 This became a wonderful outlet and oasis of calm in an otherwise chaotic day-to-day life.
 I began writing again in earnest, feeding group members pieces of what would become my first novel.
 It was finished in Iceland and I got my agent after querying from Iceland.

 And the rest, as they say, is history.
 My first novel was published in 2001.
-A second novel in 2011, a move to Switzerland, then Chicago, a third novel arrived in Fall 2021, and who knows what’s next.
+A second novel in 2011, a move to Switzerland, then Chicago, a third novel arrived in Fall 2021.
+The newest novel arrives in February 2026, and who knows what’s next.

 About Jane

-She has been a contributing writer for an online regional and seasonal food magazine and a blogger and occasional host of cooking videos for an internet recipe resource affiliated with several newspapers across the country.
-Jane now divides her time between Chicago and the north shore of Massachusetts.
+Later, she became a contributing writer to an online regional and seasonal food magazine, as well as a blogger and occasional host of cooking videos for an internet recipe resource affiliated with several regional newspapers.

 Read about Jane’s books.
 Read Jane’s “Local In Season” articles.
 Read more about Jane’s journey.
 See Jane’s photography.